On Site Tank Fabrication

 When it comes to field erected stainless steel tanks, SFI has the knowledge and experience paired with highly skilled personnel, innovative equipment and a company-wide commitment to do our best for our customers.
 We are…

 - well qualified and committed to meeting the needs of our customers.

 - focused on providing a safe and efficient working environment.

 Our field supervisors average over 20 years on the job at SFI and many of them worked in the industry prior to joining us.

-Our crews are dedicated solely to on-site fabrication, making each member more proficient in our field fabrication methods.
+Our field crews are dedicated solely to on-site fabrication, making each member highly proficient in our field fabrication methods.
 As in the shop, all welders are ASME certified.
 Our field supervisors average over 20 years on the job at SFI and many of them worked in the industry prior to joining us.

 Some situations that make field fabrication a better option include:

 - The tank will be located inside a building where doors are too small for a pre-fabricated tank.